 What to Serve with Chili

 - Every bowl of chili needs a few garnishes!
-Top your chili with Fritos, crushed gluten-free crackers, shredded cheese, sour cream, crispy bacon, sliced green onions or jalapeños, chopped cilantro, and/or a squeeze of lime juice.
+Top your chili with Fritos, crushed gluten-free crackers, gluten-free shredded cheese, sour cream, crispy bacon, sliced green onions or jalapeños, chopped cilantro, and/or a squeeze of lime juice.